The Day Time Ended: Plot

 The film opens with an unseen narrator stating that time is not as we normally think of it, and that yesterday, today and tomorrow are constantly with us.

 A father and his elder son, an architect, welcome back the rest of their family from an extended vacation to a new, state-of-the-art home away from Los Angeles in the Sonoran Desert.
 They are disturbed to find the interior in disarray, and suspect a break-in, though nothing is missing.
 Then there are news reports of a spectacular triple supernova, and the young granddaughter sees a strange, glowing construction behind the barn, which is not there when the adults investigate.
 The elder son then leaves for the city, where he has some important work to complete.

 Later in the evening, UFOs are seen soaring overhead, and appear to land in the nearby hills.
 The family experience problems with their electrical power, and the granddaughter sees and has a telepathic encounter with a tiny glowing green humanoid figure.
 The mother, too, sees one of these diminutive creatures beckoning to her, but she ignores it and it soon vanishes.

 The father, while trying to start the car, sees a strange creature approaching in the distance, and he goes inside the house to warn his family.
 Afterward, two gigantic reptilian creatures appear and fight each other to the death right outside the house.
 These creatures, along with a small flying craft that resembles a camera, try to break into the house, but eventually they disappear.
 The father speculates that they have somehow fallen into a warp in spacetime.

 The family decide to pack up and get away from the house to the city for the night, but the car will not start, so they decide to walk.
-Meanwhile, the elder son, who has been unable to contact them because the phones are not working, sets off to make his way back home, but the sight of more UFOs causes him to crash his car, so he sets out to walk back.
+Meanwhile, the elder son, who has been unable to contact them because the phones are not working, begins to make his way back home, but the sight of more UFOs causes him to crash his car, so he begins to walk back.
 The rest of the family, also out in the desert, become separated: the grandparents and their younger son from the daughter-in-law and the granddaughter.

-Momentarily, the entire family is reunited, and from the top of a rise they see in the distance a gleaming domed city.
+After some time, the entire family is reunited, and from the top of a rise they see in the distance a gleaming domed city.
 They walk on to seek refuge there.